 Certain conditions definitely make bread more susceptible to mold, and these conditions are exactly what you’re wanting to avoid.
 If your home is particularly warm and humid, the bread is likely to mold relatively quickly if you don’t store it very well.

 The aim of the game is to find an area of your kitchen that has the best conditions for the bread.
 With enough trial and error, you should find an area that has the right conditions to keep your bread going for a little while longer.
+If you want to learn more about sourdough bread specifically, read how long does sourdough bread last here.

 What Causes Mold On Bread?